 Since the introduction of log-linear based SMT (Och and Ney, 2002), tuning has been a hot topic.
 Various methods have been explored: their objectives are either error rates (Och, 2003), hinge loss (Watanabe et al., 2007; Chiang et al., 2008) or ranking loss (Hopkins and May, 2011), and they are either batch training or online training methods.
-In this paper, we consider tuning translation models with a large number of features such as lexical, n-gram level and rule level features, where the number of features is largely greater than the number of bilingual sentences.
+In this paper, we consider tuning translation models with a large number of features such as lexical, n-gram level and rule level features, where the number of bilingual sentences.
 Practically, existing tuning methods such as PRO and MIRA might be applied in our scenario, however, they will suffer from some pitfalls as well, which have been less investigated in previous works.